Rodrigue-k/s_contact/README.md

 ## 🙏 Acknowledgments

-- Thanks to all contributors and the Flutter community!
+- Thanks to all contributors and the Flutter community
 - Special thanks to Hacktoberfest for promoting open source!

 ---